Back To Basics: 5 Simple Strategies To Fine-tune Your Job Search

 During this time of reflection, you can also grow and expand your skill set by taking free online classes.
 This will help you advance your professional development and bolster your qualifications for when a dream opportunity arises.

 4. Reach Out to Your Network

 Even when you can’t meet up in person, networking is still the most effective way to boost your chances of landing an interview and getting hired.
 A 2016 report from the U.S. Bureau of Labor Statistics and Yale University indicated that 70% of jobs are found through networking.
-With so many professionals now working from home without business travel or conferences on the horizon, you’re likely to have a captive audience.
+With so many professionals now working a remote or hybrid schedule, you’re likely to have a more captive audience.

 Before you reach out to your network for career advice, start by brainstorming ways you can offer them your support, or think about your “give” before your “get.”
-Acknowledge that it’s a difficult time and ask how the person is doing.
+Acknowledge that it’s been a difficult few years and ask how the person is doing.
 By leading with empathy and offering to help, you’ll make a genuine, thoughtful impression.

 When you ask someone in your network for job search support, keep your message clear and concise.
 In lieu of requesting an informational interview over coffee, consider suggesting a 20-minute phone or video call to discuss job search tips.
 Always be sure to thank the person for their time and consideration.

 As you search for new job opportunities, one of the best ways to pivot into a different field is to leverage your transferable skills.
 Professional career planner Dawn Rosenberg McKay defines these skills as the “talents and abilities that can travel with you when you make a transition.”